|

 principles are very different from retrieval tools for geometry and shape.

-Project team:
+Project network:

 Andy Dentel, Bionik,